How bears are taking over world stock markets

 For the pessimists, the flurry of mini bear markets within catch-all stock market indexes - even among those still showing positive returns this year - is becoming hard to ignore.

-Other indexes that have seen a marked rise in bear market constituents include global emerging markets .MSCIEF, Chinese shares .CSI300 and European autos .SXAP and banks .SX7P.
+Other indexes that have seen a marked rise in bear market constituents include global emerging markets, Chinese shares and European autos and banks.

-In the United States, the Nasdaq 100 .NDX - which is up 11 percent this year and whose tech shares have spearheaded the bull market for the past two years - has seen the percentage of its bear market constituents surge to 43.7 from 7.8 in January.
+In the United States, the Nasdaq 100 - which is up 11 percent this year and whose tech shares have spearheaded the bull market for the past two years - has seen the percentage of its bear market constituents surge to 43.7 from 7.8 in January.

 Some analysts say this suggests that while popular stocks can still thrive, a growing number of stocks are quietly collapsing in the background.

-In Germany, the change of fortune has been particularly brutal for the blue-chip DAX .GDAXI.
+In Germany, the change of fortune has been particularly brutal for the blue-chip DAX.
 Only two of its 30 stocks were in bear market territory in January but now there are 18.

 In Japan’s Nikkei, which has only lost 3 percent in 2018, bear market stocks made up 48 percent of the index on Oct.
 22, up from just 4.9 percent at the start of the year.